Michigan Porch

 Flint built a planetarium, an art museum, and a library on one lawn

-On one shared lawn a few blocks east of downtown Flint, you can sit under a planetarium dome, stand in front of a real art collection, watch a play, and check out a library book — all without moving your car.
-The Flint Cultural Center packs the Sloan Museum of Discovery, the Longway Planetarium, the Flint Institute of Arts, the Flint Institute of Music, a theater, and the Flint Public Library onto a single campus, an arrangement most cities Flint’s size never managed to build.
+On one shared lawn a few blocks east of downtown Flint, you can sit under a planetarium dome, stand in front of a real art collection, watch a play, and check out a library book.
+You never have to move your car.
+The Flint Cultural Center packs the Sloan Museum of Discovery, the Longway Planetarium, the Flint Institute of Arts, the Flint Institute of Music, a theater, and the Flint Public Library onto a single campus.
+Most cities Flint’s size never managed to build anything like it.

 It is largely a creature of the auto money.
-Charles Stewart Mott, a General Motors founder and Flint’s great civic patron, put his fortune behind these institutions starting in the 1920s, and the foundation that bears his name has carried them since.
-Most of the campus took shape in a postwar burst of confidence: the Longway Planetarium ran its first public show in 1958, and the original Sloan Museum opened in 1966.
+Charles Stewart Mott, a General Motors founder and Flint’s great civic patron, put his fortune behind these institutions starting in the 1920s.
+The foundation that bears his name has carried them since.
+Most of the campus took shape in a postwar burst of confidence.
+The Longway Planetarium ran its first public show in 1958, and the original Sloan Museum opened in 1966.

 That confidence has proved durable.
-The Sloan came back as the Sloan Museum of Discovery in 2022, rebuilt from the ground up with a children’s science floor and the city’s old auto-history collection — Flint made carriages and Buicks before it made anything else, and the museum keeps the proof.
-So on a school break or a gray Saturday, the same square of grass that a GM founder paid for a century ago still hands you a star show, a gallery, and a stack of books for the afternoon.
+The Sloan came back as the Sloan Museum of Discovery in 2022, rebuilt from the ground up.
+It gained a children’s science floor and kept the city’s old auto-history collection — Flint made carriages and Buicks before it made anything else, and the museum keeps the proof.
+A GM founder paid for this square of grass a century ago.
+On a school break or a gray Saturday, it still hands you a star show, a gallery, and a stack of books for the afternoon.

 Sources